kuruwa2/ctf-writeups/HSCTF 6/Skywriting v2/Readme.md

 ```
 Surprisingly, the flag's format popped out.

-Next, I guessed the seconde word would be 'sUper' and cauculted which number should 'l' xor to become 'e'.
+Next, I guessed the second word would be 'sUper' and cauculted which number should 'l' xor to become 'e'.

 This time, only the characters after 'l' were xored by this number.